 One of the most beautiful parts of a relationship is that phase of getting to know each other.

-When you’re realizing all of the things you have in common, and learning the other person’s passions, dislikes, and idiosyncrasies.
+It’s when you’re realizing all of the things you have in common, and learning the other person’s passions, dislikes, and idiosyncrasies.
 It’s when you’re becoming friends with your partner while developing a romantic rapport at the same time.
 And, after a certain amount of time, you turn around and realize that your partner is your best friend.

 But that also makes the loss harder.
 I’ve been in two relationships where my ex was my best friend, and losing that friendship hurt arguably more than losing the romantic relationship itself.